underscoreio/essential-scala/src/pages/collections/working-with-seq.md

 #### Cinephile

-List the names of all films by all directors.
+Create a list containing the names of all films by all directors.

 <div class="solution">
 ~~~ scala